risingwavelabs/risingwave-docs-legacy/docs/sql/sql-window-functions.md

 WHERE rank <= N [AND conditions];
 ```

 In the syntax above, `table_name` is the name of a table, view, or materialized view, and the WHERE clause specifies the ranking condition for the top N query.
+You can specify additional conditions in the WHERE clause.
+For example, you can narrow down the scope of results by specifying both the upper limit and the lower limit (`rank <= N AND rank > M`) in the clause.

 ```sql